Biography of Srila Prabhupada

 Srila Prabhupada's most significant contribution, however, is his books.
-Highly respected by the academic community for their authoritativeness, depth and clarity, they are used as standard textbooks in numerous college courses.
-His writings have been translated into eleven languages.
+Highly respected by the academic community for their authoritativeness, depth and clarity, they are used as standard textbooks in numerous universities.
+His writings have been translated into over eighty languages.
 The Bhaktivedanta Book Trust, established in 1972 exclusively to publish the works of His Divine Grace, has thus become the world's largest publisher of books in the field of Indian religion and philosophy.

 In the last ten years of his life, in spite of his advanced age, Srila Prabhupada circled the globe twelve times on lecture tours that have took him to six continents.
 In spite of such a vigorous schedule, Srila Prabhupada continued to write prolifically.
 His writings constitute a veritable library of Vedic philosophy, religion, literature and culture.

 Srila Prabhupada left us a veritable library of Vedic philosophy and culture.
 Highly respected by scholars for their authority, depth, and clarity, his books are used at colleges and universities around the world.